immutable/unity-sdk-game-tutorial/Assets/Shared/Scripts/Data/API/Search/README.md

-# Immutable.Search - the C# library for the Indexer Search API
+# Immutable.Search - the C# library for the Indexer Marketplace APIs

 This API implements endpoints to power data driven marketplace and game experiences